spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/deploy-manifest/index.md

 %}

 > :warning: Don't select the regular __Deploy__ stage; it deploys more
-> opinionated "Server Groups" using another provider (including Kubernetes V1).
+> opinionated "Server Groups" using other providers.

 ### Specify manifests statically